NguyenNhat4/youtube-sumarizer-pocketflow/README.md

-<h1 align="center">Explain Youtube Video To Me Like I'm 5</h1>
+<h1 align="center">Explain Youtube Video or Documents To Me Like I'm 5</h1>

 ![License: MIT](https://img.shields.io/badge/License-MIT-yellow.svg)

-Have a 5-hour YouTube video but no time to watch it?
-This LLM application pulls the main topics and explains to you like you are 5, so you can catch up in just minutes.
+Have a 5-hour YouTube video or a folder of long documents but no time to read them?
+This LLM application pulls the main topics and explains them to you like you're 5, so you can catch up in just minutes.

 <div align="center">
   <img src="./assets/front.png" width="700"/>
 </div>

-Design Doc: [docs/design.md](docs/design.md), Flow Source Code: [flow.py](flow.py)
+Design Doc: [docs/design.md](docs/design.md), Flow Source Code: [src/youtube_processor/flow.py](src/youtube_processor/flow.py)

 Try running the code in your browser using the [demo notebook](https://colab.research.google.com/github/The-Pocket/Tutorial-Youtube-Made-Simple/blob/main/demo.ipynb).